Create a Python web application with a few clicks

 Refer to the binder user guide for more information if you wish to use Binder for your own repository.

-Build and launch atoti repository
+Build and launch Atoti repository

-Now we can spin up a JupyterLab instance with Binder simply by providing the URL of the GitHub repository: https://github.com/atoti/notebooks
+Now we can spin up a JupyterLab instance with Binder simply by providing the URL of the GitHub repository: https://github.com/atoti/atoti

 Click the launch button and Binder will start building the environment.
 Subsequently, a JupyterLab instance launch automatically in the browser.
 You could also copy the URL and share the Binder with others.

-Try atoti automatic cube creation in Binder
+Try Atoti automatic cube creation in Binder

-In the JupyterLab, navigate to notebooks > auto-cube and launch the main.ipynb to start playing around atoti with your own data!
+In the JupyterLab, navigate to notebooks > auto-cube and launch the main.ipynb to start playing around Atoti with your own data!

 To access the web application, simply click on the displayed URL as shown below:

 Have fun!
 But remember, each Binder instance is allocated 1 to 2 GB of RAM.
 So, do choose a smaller dataset if you want to give it a try.
-Otherwise, install atoti on your local machine for greater control and flexibility!
+Otherwise, install Atoti on your local machine for greater control and flexibility!

 Like this post ?
 Please share